Polygraphs and Discrete Conduch{\'e} $\omega$-Functors: Introduction

 such that $f(\overline{\alpha})=\alpha$ and $f(\overline{\beta})=\beta$. \end{definition*} Recall that a category $C$ is free on a graph $G$ if where $G$ is a graph and $L$ is the left adjoint to the forgetful functor from $\Cat$ to the category of graphs.

 It was remarked in \cite{street1996categorical} that discrete Conduché functors, called \emph{ulf functors} there, have some properties related to free categories on graphs.
-For example, the following theorem follows immediatly from the first section of op.\ cit. \begin{theorem*} Let $f : C \to D$ be a discrete Conduché functor.
+For example, the following theorem follows immediatly from the first section of op.~cit. \begin{theorem*} Let $f : C \to D$ be a discrete Conduché functor.
 If $D$ is free on a graph then $C$ is free on a graph. \end{theorem*}

-In the setting of strict $\omega$-categories (that we shall simply call \emph{$\omega$-categories}), the notion of free category on a graph can be generalized to the notion of \emph{free $\omega$-category on a polygraph} in the terminology of \cite{burroni1993higher} (or \emph{free categories on a computad} in the terminology of \cite{street1976limits} or \cite{makkai2005word}).
+In the setting of strict $\omega$-categories, that we shall simply call \emph{$\omega$-categories}, the notion of free category on a graph can be generalized to the notion of \emph{free $\omega$-category on a polygraph} in the terminology of \cite{burroni1993higher} (or free $\omega$-categories on a \emph{computad} in the terminology of \cite{street1976limits} or \cite{makkai2005word}).

 In the present paper we shall introduce a notion of discrete Conduché functor between $\omega$-categories and prove the following generalization of the previous theorem. \begin{theoremintro} Let $C$ and $D$ be $\omega$-categories and $f : C \to D$ be a discrete Conduché $\omega$-functor.
 If $D$ is free on a polygraph then $C$ is free on a polygraph. \end{theoremintro} We will even be more precise and explicitly construct the polygraph generating $C$ from the one generating $D$.
 As a by-product we will also prove the following theorem. \begin{theoremintro} Let $C$ and $D$ be $\omega$-categories and $f : C \to D$ be a discrete Conduché $\omega$-functor.
-If $C$ is free on a polygraph and $f_n : C_n \to D_n$ is surjective for every $n\in \mathbb{N}$, then $D$ is free on a polygraph. \end{theoremintro}
+If $C$ is free on a polygraph and $f_n : C_n \to D_n$ is surjective for every $n\in \mathbb{N}$, then $D$ is free on a polygraph. \end{theoremintro} Note also that, as one would expect, discrete Conduché $\omega$-functors are exponentiable morphisms in the category of $\omega$-categories.
+However the proof of that fact goes beyond the scope of this paper.

 The original motivation for the present paper comes from a seemingly unrelated topic.
 Let $\D(\mathbb{Z})$ be the localization of the category of chain complexes with respect to quasi-isomorphisms and $\Cat_{\omega}$ the category of $\omega$-categories and $\omega$-functors.
-In \cite{metayer2003resolutions}, the author defines a functor
+In \cite{metayer2003resolutions}, Métayer defines a functor